Deducting Landlord Car Expenses

 The Standard Mileage Rate

 To use the standard mileage rate, you deduct a specified number of cents for every mile you drive for your rental activity.
 The IRS sets the standard mileage rate each year.
-For 2014, the rate is 56 cents per mile; for 2013, the rate was 56.5 cents per mile.
 To figure out your deduction, simply multiply your business miles by the applicable standard mileage rate.
+Check the IRS website for the current rate.

 The Actual Expense Method